exilesprx/blockchain/README.md

         - compares "generated transactions" vesus "processed transactions"
         - should "rebroadcast" so they're added to a chain
         - happens every X
+- Restoration
+    - Application
+        - grab the last few block events
+        - restore the chain with the blocks pulled
+    - Miner
 - End to end testing
     - Scheduler
         - Produces transactions every X secones (start with manual entry at first)